Skip to main content

 The conceit of the Pocahontas project seemed to be to use the lexicon of Disney Animation to tell not just a good story, but to tap into some deep vein of American mythology and reveal something about the evergreen nature of love between cultures and worlds.
 Even so, the storytelling team looked at the historical relationship between an 11 year old indigenous girl and a 30 something year-old colonizer and thought “Yeah, I'd ship ‘em.” …

 In fairness to Disney, they were not the first people to have this idea.
 Pocahontas and her relationship to John Smith has been mythologized and romanticized for centuries.
-But Disney certainly wasn’t doing anything to deconstruct that here.
+But Disney certainly wasn’t doing anything to deconstruct that.
 And really, that’s part of why this didn’t have the success Disney was anticipating.
-They were being really reactive here, drawing the lines based on what they thought other people wanted from them.
+They were being really reactive here, drawing the lines based on what they thought other people wanted from them, and the resulting film had some air bubbles in its bloodstream.
 Angela Aliess wrote at the time for LA Times,

 “Trapped within a patriarchal definition, Hollywood’s Indian women are rarely shown as having anything more important in life than their male relationships … But these independent, low-budget films enjoyed only a brief theatrical release and then faded into oblivion.
 Disney’s animated heroine, however, inhabits a blockbuster that defines a popular legacy of American culture--alas for real Indian women.”